makannew/use-delayed-function/README.md

 [![NPM](https://img.shields.io/npm/v/use-delayed-function.svg)](https://www.npmjs.com/package/use-delayed-function) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 This hook provides a safe way to call a function with delay and it takes care of required cleanups.

-In addition, these delayed functions could chain together so it can be used to accomplish sequential (or asynchronous) tasks where we don't want to have sequential state changes.
+It doesn't have state and it won't cause extra rendering, so it is useful for sequential (or asynchronous) tasks where we want chain async functions on top of each others but we don't want to change states in every stage.

 ## Install